 1. The New Family Dinner: 10 Golden Minutes

 Many experts recommend taking back the family dinner.
-In reality, dinner might not work with every family’s schedule.
-Instead, find 10 minutes in your day (breakfast, lunch, dinner, snack-time—whichever works for your family) to engage in meaningful family conversation.
+In reality, your family might not be able to make dinner work in your schedule.
+In that case, find any 10 minutes in your day (breakfast, lunch, dinner, snack-time) to engage in meaningful family conversation.

 2. Share Your Story

 When your teenager encounters a difficult time, he may feel like his situation is unique and embarrassing.
-Research proves that when family members share their stories, both successes and failures, then our children learn that people survive challenges.
+You should share your story.
+Do you know why?
+Because research proves that when family members share their stories, both successes and failures, our children learn that people survive challenges.

 3. Adapt All the Time